GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

 # High-Level Comparison of Verkko & Hifiasm

 Verkko and Hifiasm are both excellent assemblers.
 If you have a human sample with over 40X HiFi and over 15X ONT data over 100kb then the high level metrics that you will learn about tomorrow should be pretty comparable across the two assemblers.
 If you have a set of data that you spent a bunch of money on, and you are hoping to make a high-quality assembly, your best bet is to assemble with both and see which assembly is better.
-You could even stitch the good parts of each assembly together -- though the people who have to do the actual work tend to flinch when they hear that.
+You could even stitch the good parts of each assembly together&mdash;though the people who have to do the actual work tend to flinch when they hear that.

 ## Verrko's Approach
 As we saw previously, Verkko uses HiFi data to create a graph (in the case of Verkko it is a DeBruijn graph).
 ONT reads are aligned to the graph and the graph is then simplified.
-One thing that Verkko does is it outputs scaffolds -- where Hifiasm only outputs contigs.
+One thing that Verkko does is it outputs scaffolds&mdash;where Hifiasm only outputs contigs.
 With 40X+ HiFi, Verkko's scaffolding tends to add about 12 extra T2T chromosomes to a diploid human assembly.

 The way it is scaffolded comes from the graph (as shown below).
 One the left we see one haplotype and there is a tangle in the middle of the sequence.
-Verkko doesn't neccesarily know how to walk through this tangle and it doesn't want to output incorrect sequence.
+Verkko doesn't necessarily know how to walk through this tangle and it doesn't want to output incorrect sequence.
 So it just estimates the size of the nodes in the tangle and puts the corresponding number of N's into the final assembly.
 Similarly, on the right we have a gap in one haplotype.
 Verkko will infer the size of the missing sequence from the other haplotype and put that many N's into to top sequence.

 <p align="center">
     <img src="https://github.com/human-pangenomics/hprc-tutorials/blob/GA-workshop/assembly/genomics_aotearoa/images/assembly/verkko_grapholds.png?raw=true" width="350"/>